xebialabs-community/xld-smoke-test-plugin/README.md

 # Note #

+On Unix hosts, the plugin will use `wget`that should be already installed.
-On Windows hosts, the plugin will by default use a version of `wget` included in the plugin.
+On Windows hosts, there are 2 options

+* use a version of `wget` bundled in the plugin and uploaded to perform the http request. (default option)
+* use a PowerShell implementation.
+To activate this option you need to ** enable the property powershellInstalled` on the `smoketest.Runner` ** install PowerShell v3+ on the remote Windows Host.

 If you wish to use a _different_ `wget` that is _already present_ on the path of your target systems you can simply prevent the included version from being uploaded by modifying `SERVER_HOME/conf/deployit-defaults.properties` as follows:

 	# Classpath Resources
 	# smokeTest.ExecutedHttpRequestTest.classpathResources=smoketest/runtime/wget.exe